How to Get an Apostille for Your Certified Translation

 Apostilles are commonly required for international use in contexts such as:

-- Academic admissions – Universities and credential evaluation services often require notarized and apostilled translations of transcripts, diplomas, and academic records.
+- Academic admissions: Universities and credential evaluation services often require notarized and apostilled translations of transcripts, diplomas, and academic records.

-- Legal proceedings – Courts in foreign jurisdictions may require apostilled translations of legal documents such as contracts, affidavits, or judgments.
+- Legal proceedings: Courts in foreign jurisdictions may require apostilled translations of legal documents such as contracts, affidavits, or judgments.

 We Handle the Apostille Process for You

-We work directly with the Kentucky Secretary of State to obtain a digital e-apostille, which is delivered as a tamper-evident, digitally signed PDF.
-This version is fully recognized by all member countries of the Hague Apostille Convention and is ideal for institutions that accept electronic submissions.
+We work directly with the Kentucky Secretary of State to obtain an e-Apostille, delivered as a tamper-evident, electronically signed PDF.
+This version is legally recognized in Hague Convention member countries that accept electronic apostilles and is suitable for institutions that accept electronic submissions.

-Digital vs. Physical Apostilles
+Electronic vs. Physical Apostilles

-Here's how the two formats compare:
+Here is how the two formats compare:

 When to Add an Apostille

-Here's how the process works:
+Here is how the process works:

 - Submit your certified translation order with notarization and apostille selected.